-Baking biscuits in the air fryer is a quick and easy way to make tender, flaky biscuits without turning the oven on!
-Ready in under 10 minutes, these fuss free air fryer biscuits are beautifully golden, flaky, and delicious served warm with salted maple butter, homemade jam or alongside your favorite vegan dinner.
+Baking canned biscuits in the air fryer is a quick and easy way to make tender, flaky biscuits without turning the oven on!
+Ready in under 10 minutes, these fuss free refrigerator biscuits are beautifully golden, flaky, and delicious served warm with salted maple butter, homemade jam or alongside your favorite vegan dinner.

 Why Should You Try This Recipe?